 Lavandula, commonly known as lavender, is a recognized as easily by smell as by sight.
-The popular flower is a staple of gardens worldwide, and its oil is often extracted to provide a refreshing scent to perfumes and lotions.
+The popular flower is a staple of gardens worldwide, and you can extract its oil to provide a refreshing scent to perfumes and lotions.
 Easily recognizable by its colour — lavender, of course — you can remove the plant’s flowers for many uses: sprinkle them over a warm bath, freeze them in ice cubes for a summer sangria, or shower the bride with them at your next wedding.

 Fun fact: Lavender oil has antiseptic and anti-inflammatory properties, making it an effective mosquito repellent.

 If you’re a fan of golf, early April means Masters season.
 Even for non-landscapers, golf’s first major of the season brings to mind images of the famed Magnolia Tree, synonymous with America’s south.
-The Masters is played annually at Augusta National Golf Club in Georgia, opened in 1933 and built on the site of a former nursery.
-The club’s main driveway, called Magnolia Lane, is lined with 60 magnolia trees.
+Golfers play the Masters tournament annually at Augusta National Golf Club in Georgia.
+The club opened in 1933 and is built on the site of a former nursery.
+Its main driveway, called Magnolia Lane, is lined with 60 magnolia trees.